ZerterCodes/jsiv/README.md

 # jsiv
 ---
 ## READ:
-##       IMPORTAND: - jsiv is strictly made using only javascript for now,
-##        1. - This site wont host the raw jsiv.js file, its ment to host the extensions for it like "consoleCommands.jsiv.js"
+**       IMPORTANT: - jsiv is strictly made using only javascript for now,** ** -       1. - This site wont host the raw jsiv.js file, its ment to host the extensions for it like "consoleCommands.jsiv.js"**
-##        2. - Im still adding stuff to this so dont think im giving up
-##        3. - if you have ANY ideas dont be scared to ask me, to ask me a question read: **contact** (Scroll down for it)
+** -        2. - Im still adding stuff to this so dont think im giving up** ** -         3. - if you have ANY ideas dont be scared to ask me, to ask me a question read: **contact** (Scroll down for it)**
-##  ---

 ---

 ```js